 Want your audience to reflect on a particular idea?
 To do something?
 Respond somehow?
 Whatever it is, be clear about it.
 It will not just happen.
 You will get what you ask for.
 This is the part of the post where you invite your readers to answer a question, leave a comment, or share your post.
 Make it clear and actionable.

 We hope you found this blog helpful.
+For more of starting a business online, please read our article, how to determine the best social media platforms for your business.
 If you need any support with writing, SEO, or digital marketing in general, we’ve got you.
 Get in touch with us today!